HSUCHING/yuma.min.js/test-checklist.md

 1. Create an annotation and click CANCEL.
 Confirm the annotation is removed from the GUI.
 2. Create an annotation and click OK.
 Delete the annotation again, and confirm it works as intended.
 3. Create an annotation (and click OK to save it).
 DO NOT use default bounding box size and location!
-   * Edit the annotation: change text AND bounding box size/location -> Click CANCEL and confirm it works as intended
+   a) Edit the annotation: change text AND bounding box size/location.
+Click CANCEL and confirm it
+      works as intended.
-   * Edit the annotation: change text AND bounding box size/location -> Click OK and confirm it works as intended
+   b) Edit the annotation: change text AND bounding box size/location.
+Click OK and confirm it
+      works as intended.
 4. Create a second annotation that covers the first.
 Make sure the first remains clickable.

 Compile the project and repeat all tests outside of hosted mode.